Carola is a disability advocate with many years of experience working in the disability community. She is also a

 - Suicidal thoughts

 According to Americans with Disabilities Act FAQs page, the US identifies differences between emotional support animals, therapy animals, and psychiatric service dogs, although the animals may serve similar purposes.
 Psychiatric service dogs receive individualized training such as guiding disoriented people while emotional support dogs may not have a lot of training.

-In the US, psychiatric service dogs and they have rights to accompany their owners in public places that emotional support animals do not.
-States may vary in their acceptance of emotional support animals in certain places.
-Other countries either do not have definitions and standards in place, or are working on them.
+In the US, psychiatric service dogs have the right to accompany their owners in public places that emotional support animals do not.
+Some regions vary in their acceptance of emotional support animals in certain places.
+Some countries either do not have definitions and standards in place or are working on them.